What is UX Management?

-Strategic – You focus on long-terms plans: (e.g.) funding models and UX evangelism (promoting UX in all dimensions, including aligning UX strategy with organizational goals, to identify your team as a corporate asset).
+- Strategic – You focus on long-term plans: (e.g.) funding models and UX evangelism (where you promote UX in all dimensions, including aligning UX strategy with organizational goals, to identify your team as a corporate asset).
 You may also become involved in UX process development, project selection, etc. This is higher-level UX management.

-Tactical – Aside from having solid coaching skills and addressing everyday issues, you’re a front-line leader working directly with UX designers.
-However many projects your organization handles, you’ll always have one more – your team as a collective supply of effort.
-Inasmuch as UX design spans the realms of UI design, usability testing, human factors engineering, among others, your skillset should reflect these areas.
-While your having the intimate knowledge some of your team members possess is unlikely across the board, you should still know enough to be able to direct team members.
-Additional areas of focus involve managing:
+- Tactical – Aside from having solid coaching skills and addressing everyday issues, you’re a front-line leader who works directly with UX designers.
+However many projects your organization handles, you’ll always have one more – you need to manage your team as a collective supply of effort.
+UX design covers the areas of UI design, usability testing, human factors engineering, among others.
+Therefore, your skillset should reflect these areas.
+While it’s unlikely you’ll have all the intimate knowledge your various team members possess, you should still know enough to be able to direct them.
+Additional areas of focus are that you manage:

-Down – Wield administrative responsibility vis-à-vis HR concerns, training, performance assessment, geographic concerns of having an international team etc.
+- Down – Take on administrative responsibility in regard to Human Resources concerns, training, performance assessment, geographic concerns of having an international team etc.

-Communication is essential to success, as is a balanced approach handling teams and demonstrating their value.
-Besides defining experience strategies and how to deliver these, you’ll likely work closely with development and product managers in pursuing strategies and master tools such as Agile and Lean.
+Besides defining experience strategies and how to deliver these, UX managers are likely to work closely with development and product managers in pursuing strategies.
+What’s more, they’ll likely need to master tools such as Agile and Lean.

 “Management is doing things right; leadership is doing the right things.”

 —Peter Drucker, Management consultant, educator and author